barthofu/tscord-dashboard/README.md

 - Nice-looking UI

 ## Configuration
-Before anything else, head over to your **bot** config and enable the API server and Websocket client.
+Before anything else, head over to your **bot** config and enable the API server.

-### Client
-1. Copy the `client/.env.example`
+1. Copy the `.env.example`
 2. Fill in all the information
     2bis.
 You can find your bot's secret in your [Discord Developer Portal](https://discord.com/developers/applications)
 3. Rename the file `.env`
-4. Go to the `client/src/core/config/bots.ts`
+4. Go to the `src/core/config/bots.ts` file
 5. Fill in your bot info (here is a sample)
     ```ts
         {